AgentMC/Sao19/Translate/En/Part5.md

 Under its pressure ten light sources moved in the tight pipe running along the wall and brightly illuminated the entire large armor store.

-Just like hemp paper and copper pens, this "light tube" and the light chandelier of the arsenal were also developed by Kirito and Asuna.
+Just like hemp paper and copper pens, this "light tube" and the light element chandelier of the arsenal were also developed by Kirito and Asuna.
 Unlike torches and oil lanterns, there was no danger of fire and light was also white and stable, however as it is contained in a glass tube, since the light reacts little by little with the glass and disappears, it was necessary for who can use sacred art to regularly supplement those.
 Although it is possible to completely replace oil lanterns in the Cathedral full of clerics, it seemed still impossible to spread it to entire city of Centoria.

 As soon as it was illuminated by as many as 10 lights, the whole armor storehouse glowed brightly, and Ronye who barely entered here breathed lightly.